catcodermeow123/potato-farm-game/README.md

 # potato-farm-game
-a game where you grow potatoes
+This is a game where you grow potatoes.